 The crucial thing to note here is that most automatic pool cleaners can’t completely clean a pool.
 Like robot vacuum cleaners, they have flaws and limitations that stop them from being perfect devices.
-However, they can reduce the frequency you need to give everything a thorough cleaning at, and that’s why you should always use one.
+However, they can reduce the frequency you need to thoroughly clean everything, which is why you should always use one.

-I have some recommendations on the best automatic pool cleaners if you need one, Dolphin is a popular brand and one of the best robotic cleaners you can get.
+I have some recommendations on the best automatic pool cleaners if you need one.
+Dolphin is a popular brand and one of the best robotic pool cleaners you can get.

-Finally, pool accessories help make things more comfortable when you’re using your swimming pool.
+Finally, pool accessories can help make things more comfortable when using your swimming pool.

-The US Masters Swimming Organization and the World Health Organization recommend keeping most pools between 78 and 86 degrees, which we agree is just about the perfect pool temperature.
+The US Masters Swimming Organization and the World Health Organization recommend keeping most pools between 78 and 86 degrees, which I agree is the perfect pool temperature.
 Recreational pools tend to be on the higher end of this spectrum, although staying hydrated even when using such pools is essential.

 Some therapeutic pools may go up to about 90 degrees but should never exceed 95 degrees.
 Remember that bacteria and other pests tend to thrive in warmer water.
 The best cooling systems are natural, relying on shade or wind instead of powered systems.

-Modern pool thermometers are often smart devices and can send alerts to your smartphone to let you know if your pool’s temperature exceeds safe thresholds.
+Modern pool thermometers are smart devices that can send alerts to your smartphone to let you know if your pool’s temperature exceeds safe thresholds.
 Here are some of my favorite recommendations for the best pool thermometer.
 One of the top options is below.

 As builders are happy to explain, pool alarms are a helpful safety feature.
 These work in several ways, but the main purpose is to let you know if anyone is entering the pool area when they shouldn’t be.

-While pool alarms could signal the presence of burglars or other unwanted guests, they can also help detect animals that might drown if left unsupervised in the pool area.
+While pool alarms could signal the presence of burglars or other unwanted guests, they can also help detect animals and small children that might drown if left unsupervised in the pool area.

 The best pool alarms go off before someone enters the water.
-With the right setup, you can have a control pad inside your house that you can use to enable, disable, or reset your alarm system as needed.
-If you’re worried about the alarm being spotted, you can often install underwater motion detectors that react to changes in water pressure.
+With the proper setup, you can have a control pad inside your house that you can use to enable, disable, or reset your alarm system as needed.
+If you’re worried about the alarm being spotted, you can even install underwater motion detectors that react to changes in water pressure.

 For a milder alarm system, you can buy wristbands or collars for children and animals.
-These are handy when you want to know if they’re entering the pool without having an alarm go off when other household members or visitors are using it.
+These are handy when you want to know if they’re entering the pool without an alarm going off when other household members or visitors are using it.